UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 # Creating locations in ArchivesSpace

-_Updated by Dawne Howard Lucas, May 2020_
+_Updated by Dawne Howard Lucas, May 2020; updated by Anne Wells, May 2021_

 ## Why keep track of locations?